MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Experiments

 \subsection{Few-shot Learning}

 Few-shot learning addresses the label scarcity challenge by transferring knowledge from source domain with ample labeled data to target domain with limited labels.
 In this section, we pre-train all models on the source dataset, then fine-tune them on the target dataset under \{5, 10, 20, 30, 40, 50\}-shot settings.
 Since our baselines have fixed input dimensions, direct transfer between heterogeneous datasets is infeasible.
 We select source-target dataset pair with the same input length and channel counts, namely PTB-XL (4-Classes) and PTB-XL (5-Classes), TUSZ (2-Classes) and TUSZ (4-Classes).
 After pre-training, we freeze the model backbone and train a task-specific classification head for fine-tuning.
-Table \ref{tab:few_shot} shows the F1 score and AUROC of four 5-shot experiments.
-It can be concluded that transformer-based models usually have better 5-shot performance than non-transformer models, which is consistent with the supervised model performance.
-Even trained on just 5-shot samples, our model surpasses the majority of baselines in most metrics, highlighting its strong performance in data-scarce scenarios.
-Figure \ref{fig:super_fewshot} shows overall average results across four few-shot experiments on all shot settings.
-The performance of nearly all the models increases when the number of available data increases.
-Our model has the best performance in both F1 score and AUROC on all the shots, demonstrating its robustness in transferability.
-Additionally, when the shots are small, the performance of our model is much better compared to the suboptimal baseline, demonstrating its superior few-shot learning capacity.
+Figure \ref{fig:fewshot_main} shows that (1) The performance of nearly all the models increases when the shots increases.
+And our model has the best performance on almost all the shots, demonstrating its robustness in transferability.
+(2) The transformer-based models usually have better performance than non-transformer models, which is consistent with the supervised model performance.
+(3) The performance gap between our model and baselines is more pronounced in PTB-XL than in TUSZ, showing its superior few-shot learning capacity in PTB-XL.